-JD Vance: Amazon funded Black Lives Matter so riots would destroy rival retailers
+JD Vance speech: Amazon funded Black Lives Matter so riots would destroy rival retailers

 | Washington

-Note: This story was updated in the afternoon on Aug.
-15 to include Mr. Vance's response to a question about the abortion comments that the Monitor published earlier in the day.